 The Scholarship will be awarded on the basis of:

 Shortlisted applicants will be required to attend a formal interview.

-The Scholarship will be awarded on the recommendation of a selection committee consisting of the Deputy Chief Executive Officer of the John Grill Centre and the ELMP Program Director, or their nominee and an Executive Leadership in Major Projects Alumna.
+The Scholarship is awarded on the recommendation of a selection committee previously consisting of the Deputy Chief Executive Officer of the John Grill Centre and the ELMP Program Director, or their nominee and an Executive Leadership in Major Projects Alumna.